Table of contents

 It’s not perfect, but it gives you a better idea of the ripple effect your content is having, and helps you track things that aren’t visible on your traditional radar.

 For instance, by diving into dark funnel trends, you can learn more about your target audience’s preferences, content resonance, and behaviors.
-This kind of insight allows you to fine-tune your content, messaging, and audience targeting, leading to stronger, more effective campaigns.

 1. Surveys and Customer Feedback